zacharymacke/Stackbot/README.md

 To use Stackbot simply download everything locally and install the dependencies; I recommend using Jupyter Notebook for ease of use.
 Make sure you using **Gensim 3.5.0**.
 If you are using Gensim 3.4.0 or lower, you will experience much worse predictions as there is a problem with Gensim 3.4.0.

 Here is a screenshot example of Stackbot in action.
 It can be asked anything Python related and you can ask as many questions as you want in one session.
+It will return the highest rated answer to each question you choose.

 ![alt-text-1](Images/tuple_sorting.png "Tuple Sorting")